Supreme Court nominee tested positive for coronavirus this summer, has since recovered

 The U.S. 7th Circuit Court of Appeals, where Barrett is currently a judge, did not comment.

+Due to the pandemic, the court has been holding hearings remotely since the spring while Barrett, who also is on the faculty of the University of Notre Dame, has been teaching her classes in person.

-Barrett is also on the faculty of the University of Notre Dame.
-The school’s spokesman, Dennis Brown, confirmed on Friday that Barrett was teaching this semester but declined to comment on her personal health.
+The school’s spokesman, Dennis Brown, confirmed on Friday that she has been teaching this semester but declined to comment on her personal health.

 “It would be inappropriate for the university to provide information on an employee's health history,” the spokesman, Dennis Brown, said.